I have multiple adults living in my household. Can any adults listed on the lease apply?

 If I’m eligible, how much rental assistance will I receive?

-The amount of assistance will be the amount of your monthly rent up to $1,200.00 for three months for the Emergency Rental Assistance Program and/or up to $1,200.00 for deferred rental payments under the Rental Forgiveness Program.
+The amount of assistance will be the amount of your monthly rent of $2,000.00 for three (3) consecutive months for the Emergency Rental Assistance Program.

 Do you provide the rental assistance funds directly to me?